GioCities

 There are some cases, though, where that distinction can sorta break down.
 For psycholonials specifically, after going through the story, I’m forced to think that the author wants you to agree with Zhen.
 That there is an active thesis being made by the writing, and that thesis is that Zhen was right.
 I feel like that’s self-evident at this point, but I’m going to make the case for it anyway.

 There’s a ton of evidence for this.
 Joculine’s whole deal, those spoons… this very ending conversation, for one.
-Zhen, shouting directly at the camera, “we were right about everything!!!!!!” as part of her happy ending.
-The story being told is that the movement was right, the violence was right, taking action — and taking action in the way that they did — was right.
+Zhen, shouting directly into the camera, “we were right about everything!!!!!!” as part of her happy ending.
+The story being told (not just by Zhen, but by the narrative itself) is that the movement was right, the violence was right, taking action — and taking action in the way that they did — was right.
 The problem wasn’t us, because we had hearts of gold and all that juicy self-confidence.
 No, the problem was… everybody else!
 The haters!
 The outside agitators who came in and… defended the world against you, I guess!

 “All the left wing shit” isn’t wrong on its merits, it’s just that implementing it always ends in disaster firing squad murder, because this kind of social movement seems to naturally cause people to act that way.
 So it’s not your fault when it happens!
 The problem was that ego somehow got wrapped up in a movement that required someone motivated by ego in order to exist and succeed in the first place.
 Maybe the problem, really, was that other people choose to follow my ego cult.